Overview

 Example 2: silver:bugfix with TDD

 You run /silver:bugfix Login form throws 500 on empty password field.
 After root cause is identified, a failing regression test is written first (TDD).
 The fix is implemented, the regression test passes.
-Then gsd:verify-work runs the full suite — no other tests regressed.
+Then silver:verify runs the full suite — no other tests regressed.
 The fix is considered done and ship is unblocked.

 Example 3: Attempting to skip